 Alaska Airlines Mileage Plan

 If you live on the West Coast or travel there frequently, Alaska offers perhaps the easiest path to the elite status of any US airline.
 That’s because while most frequent flier programs tie your elite status to spending a certain amount of money with the airline every year, Alaska’s elite program is based solely on the distance you fly.
-You also earn miles based on the distance you fly rather than the amount of money you spend, which distinguishes Alaska from other U.S. airline programs.
+Furthermore, you also earn miles based on the distance you fly rather than the amount of money you spend, which distinguishes Alaska from other U.S. airline programs.

 Alaska also offers significant value: at its MVP tier (earned by flying 20,000 miles on Alaska or 25,000 miles on a combination of Alaska and its Global Partners), you’ll earn a 50% bonus on every mile you fly.
 And at MVP Gold (40,000 miles on Alaska or 50,000 miles on Alaska and partners), you’ll earn 100% bonus miles, plus a waiver of all change fees – even on paid tickets!
-Elite members at all levels are also eligible for Premium Class and First Class upgrades.
+Likewise, elite members of all levels are also eligible for Premium Class and First Class upgrades.

 The main downside to Alaska is its limited route network outside the West Coast.
 While most large and medium-sized cities elsewhere in the country have at least 1-2 flights a day on Alaska, they’re all to one of its West Coast hubs, so you don’t have the same number of options as other carriers.
-For international travelers, although Alaska has a number of useful airlines among its Global Partners, in most cases your Alaska elite status won’t be recognized when traveling on those partners like it would if you had status with American, Delta, or United.
+Even with international travelers, although Alaska has a number of useful airlines among its Global Partners, in most cases your Alaska elite status won’t be recognized when traveling on those partners like it would if you had status with American, Delta, or United.

 American Airlines AAdvantage, Delta SkyMiles, and United MileagePlus